-In a few moments Mrs. Harmon came in.
+In a few moments Mrs. Harmon ame in.
 She looked like a wealthy society woman, though younger than Miss Upton had expected to find her.
-She had a pair of keen, black eyes, her face was a sharply pointed one, and os were rather thin.
+She had a pair of keen, black eyes, her sharply pointed o ace was a